CervixCheck

 Normal: No abnormal cells were found.
 Nine out of ten times, Pap test results are normal.

 Abnormal: Abnormal cells were found.
-This result does not mean you have cancer or will get cancer.
-It means that more testing is needed to understand and possibly treat the abnormal cells.
-Please see this brochure (PDF) to review different abnormal results.
+An abnormal result does not mean you have cervical cancer or will get cervical cancer.
+It means that when the cells were examined under a microscope, they did not look normal.
+More testing is needed to understand the abnormal cells and possibly treat the cell changes.

 What does my HPV test result mean?